mimesis-inria/caribou/doc/sphinx/source/cg_solver_doc.rst

 <ConjugateGradientSolver />
 ===========================

-Implementation of a Conjugate Gradient linear solver.
+Implementation of a Conjugate Gradient linear solver for selfadjoint (symmetric) positive-definite matrices.

 .. list-table::
     :widths: 1 1 1 100